awslabs/aws-sdk-swift/reference/0.x/AWSWorkMail/WorkMailClientProtocol.md

 func getMailboxDetails(input: GetMailboxDetailsInput, completion: @escaping (ClientRuntime.SdkResult<GetMailboxDetailsOutputResponse, GetMailboxDetailsOutputError>) -> Void)
 ```

-### getMobileDeviceAccessEffect(input:​completion:​)
+### getMobileDeviceAccessEffect(input:completion:)

 Simulates the effect of the mobile device access rules for the given attributes of a sample access event.
-Use this method to test the effects of the current set of mobile device access
-rules for the Amazon WorkMail organization for a particular user's attributes.
+Use this method to test the effects of the current set of mobile device access rules for the Amazon WorkMail organization for a particular user's attributes.

 ``` swift
 func getMobileDeviceAccessEffect(input: GetMobileDeviceAccessEffectInput, completion: @escaping (ClientRuntime.SdkResult<GetMobileDeviceAccessEffectOutputResponse, GetMobileDeviceAccessEffectOutputError>) -> Void)
 ```

-### getMobileDeviceAccessOverride(input:​completion:​)
+### getMobileDeviceAccessOverride(input:completion:)

 Gets the mobile device access override for the given WorkMail organization, user, and device.